 cleaning cabins or doing other tasks nearby.

-Please check in at the office on arrival or let us know in advance if you will arrive after
+Please check in at the office on arrival and let us know in advance if you will arrive after

 hours so we can provide directions to your cabin or camp site.